accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/5.3/index.md

 ---
-title: For each [formatting table](#formatting-table), does the linearized content remain understandable?
+title: For each [layout table](#formatting-table), is the linearized content still understandable?
 ---